yapweiyih/alchemy-part1/README.md

 - Enter "Send email to weiyih@google.com, subject: agentspace test, body: testing"

-# Trouble shooting
+# Troubleshooting

-## [OPTIONAL] Delete from Agentspace
+## Delete and Re-register Agent
+If you encounter issues and need to start over:
-- In the event there is problem and you need to register again, run `bash delete_agent.sh` to delete both Agentspace agent and authentication id.
+- Run `bash delete_agent.sh` to delete both the Agentspace agent and authentication configuration
-- Now you can repeat Part 3.
+- Then repeat Part 3 to register again

+## Available Commands in register.sh
+The `register.sh` script supports the following commands:
+- `register` - Register agent without authentication
+- `register-auth` - Register agent with authentication
+- `create-auth` - Create authentication configuration
+- `delete-auth` - Delete authentication configuration
+- `list [name]` - List all agents or filter by name
+- `delete <AGENT_ID>` - Delete a specific agent
+- `update <AGENT_ID>` - Update an existing agent
+- `update-auth <AGENT_ID>` - Update an agent with authentication